-That will change next month when staff and students to the school’s philosophy of living books, narration, and composer study in the first building CMCS has ever owned, located in Detroit’s Palmer Park neighborhood.
+That will change next month when staff and students return to the school’s philosophy of living books, narration, and composer study in the first building CMCS has ever owned, located in Detroit’s Palmer Park neighborhood.
 Ahead of this big step, Hour Detroit caught up with Principal Ann Pattie to learn about the new space and how it will help CMCS flourish for years to come.

 Hour Detroit: What are some core values to a Charlotte Mason education?